Managing Your Neuropathy

 If these remedies do not reduce your pain, or the symptoms get worse, call us and we’ll try other treatments that may work.
 These include pain medications, anti-seizure drugs, antidepressants, or a cream with capsaicin.

 Other therapies that may help include transcutaneous electrical nerve stimulation (TENS), plasma exchange, physical therapy, or surgery to remove a tumor or other tissue that is pressing on a nerve.
 There is some promise for using laser therapy to relieve nerve pain and help regenerate the tissue.

 We are also pleased to offer therapy for neuropathy as well as other foot issues.
 It uses electromagnetic current to increase blood flow, thus bringing needed nutrients to the nerves in your extremities.
 In most cases, you can’t make new nerve cells, so healing the ones you have is the only way you can regain healthy nerve function.

 Finding Foot Care in Warren and Edison, New Jersey

 When you need answers and solutions to nerve pain or numbness in your feet, contact Dr. Jyotsna Thapar at Ankle and Foot Specialist of New Jersey.
 We can get to the bottom of your symptoms and determine what type of treatment will help best.
-Call our office on Oak Tree Avenue between Edison and South Plainfield, NJ at (908) 222-8980 to set up an appointment, or request one on our website.
+Our offices are conveniently located in Edison, Hillsborough and Warren.
+Call today at (908) 222-8980 to set up an appointment, or request one on our website.
 We want your feet to be the best they can be.